DeclanChidlow/vale.rocks/src/posts/ai-model-history-is-being-lost.md

 ## Solutions

-Johnson and Obradovich argue that it could be ensured that "commercial developers of LLMs do not face penalties for providing ongoing access to outdated models" and that models could be deployed upon request and "Users, reasonably, would need to fund this monitoring and pay the costs associated with gaining access to outdated models."
+Johnson and Obradovich argue that it could be ensured that 'commercial developers of LLMs do not face penalties for providing ongoing access to outdated models' and that models could be deployed upon request and 'Users, reasonably, would need to fund this monitoring and pay the costs associated with gaining access to outdated models.'
 As they note, this cost would introduce a barrier to entry likely sufficient to prevent issues with people using models without appropriate reason.

 While they are reasonable suggestions, I don't think they are realistic suggestions.